jjjutla/FibreTag/Funding.md

 **Purpose:** The main objective of this endpoint is to provide a comprehensive history of a luxury item.
 This history captures every stage of the item's journey within the supply chain.
 By accessing this, third-party developers, businesses, or end-users can validate the authenticity and provenance of the item, ensuring that it adheres to the standards and processes claimed by the seller or manufacturer.

 **Headers:**
-- API-Key: Unique API key assigned to a registered user.
+- API-Key: Unique API key assigned to a registered user

 **Parameters:**
 - itemID: Unique ID of the item